 It also gave us an opportunity to work more closely with other local businesses, including our neighbors at Broomwagon (also a certified Bike Friendly Business).
 They were super helpful in the process.

 Not least of all, it’s a business decision.
 Our ideal clients want to work with businesses they believe in—businesses that care about people, quality of life, and the impact we’re making on the world around us.

 We’ve put policies in place that make it easy and enjoyable for our team to incorporate biking into their routines.
 These include company-covered tuneups and reimbursements for bike parts and mileage.
 We also provide resources like safe riding advice, maintenance tips, and local bike maps.
 See our internal write-up of these benefits here.

 We have an office bike for team use and keep basic maintenance gear on hand for quick fixes.
 To remove as many hurdles as possible from the actual commute, we have flexible scheduling and dress, plus safe bike parking and guaranteed rides home if the weather turns non-bike-able.

 There’s plenty of room for innovation as a Bike Friendly Business.
-While certain activities are necessarily on hold as of now, we’re just getting started with ideas on how to promote bicycling in the community—be it a fun team ride or hosting a biking challenge.
+While certain activities are on hold with the pandemic, we’re just getting started with ideas on how to promote bicycling in the community.
+We’re thinking of fun team rides or hosting a biking challenge.

 On the last National Bike to Work Day, for example, the crew hopped on our bicycles and pedaled to Lexington local favorite Stella’s Deli.
 We ate sandwiches and toasted bourbon ball coffees.
 We biked back, ready to dig into our latest project with renewed vigor.